Suggestions for a DIY Craft Beer Pub Crawl

-The local beers vary frequently, and are often in limited quantities because the Tuscan brewers like to experiment with organic spelt harvests, and seasonal additions like chestnuts and honey.
-Zeno follows the trend, and his craft beer menu changes with the seasons.
+The local beers vary frequently and are often in limited quantities because the Tuscan brewers like to experiment with organic spelt harvests and seasonal additions like chestnuts and honey which can limit their production quantity.
+Zeno follows the trends, and his craft beer menu changes with the seasons.
 He even has his own craft beer available!

 They have an indoor area with tables, chairs and even standing room at the bar.
-For those who prefer there are a few bar stools outside - it is definitely “first come, first serve”.
+For those who prefer there are a few bar stools outside - space is limited and it is definitely “first come, first serve”.
 The crowd kind of spills outside the front door, especially in the warm weather!
-I suggest this is for those who just like to hang, savour their beer and watch Florence walk on by.
+I suggest this is for those who just like to hang, savor their beer while watching Florence walk on by.

 THE HIDDEN PUB